Register Today & Receive Free Shipping On All Orders Over $500

 • Dissolve the hyaluronidase powder with 1ml of chosen solvent (water or normal saline)

 • Inject the prepared hyaluronidase solution into the affected areas.
-Use a 30G needle for superficial injections and a 27G needle for treating deeper skin layers.
+Use a 30G needle for superficial injections and a 27G needle for treating deeper skin layers

 What are the risks associated with hyaluronidase injections?

 Clinical studies have found that one major complication of hyaluronidase injection is allergic reactions, with a frequency of occurrence in approximately 0.05% to 0.69% of cases.
-Though there is conflicting evidence on whether or not a patch test should be conducted to rule out an allergic reaction, many practitioners agree that a patch test may help to minimize the risk of allergic responses.
-The patch test should be done intradermally (between the skin).
+Though there is conflicting evidence on whether or not a patch test should be conducted to rule out an allergic reaction, many practitioners agree that a patch test may help minimize the risk of allergic responses.
+The patch test should be done intradermally (between the skin layers).
 Physicians should then observe for signs such as erythema, persistent itching, and inflammation.

-Patients who develop signs of a vascular compromise must be treated using hyaluronidase injection instantly to lower the risk of any life-threatening reactions.
-Besides breaking down the injected hyaluronic acid material, hyaluronidase injection has the potential to also degrade body’s natural hyaluronic acid.
-In order to lower the risk of this unwanted side effect, aestheticians are recommended to administer the enzyme slowly instead of administering the full dosage.
+Patients who develop signs of vascular compromise must be treated using hyaluronidase injection instantly to lower the risk of any life-threatening reactions.
+Besides breaking down the injected hyaluronic acid material, hyaluronidase injection has the potential to also degrade the body’s natural hyaluronic acid.
+To lower the risk of this unwanted side effect, aestheticians are recommended to administer the enzyme slowly rather than administering the full dosage at once.
 If small dosages are inadequate, patients can always return for additional treatments.
-Patients should be asked to stay in the clinic for about 30 minutes after being treated with hyaluronidase so they can be observed in a controlled clinical environment for any side effects.

 Though the effects of hyaluronidase injection occur almost immediately, highly cross-linked fillers may take up to two days to completely disintegrate.
-Therefore, physicians should book a follow-up appointment with their patients about two to three weeks after the initial treatment session so that further corrective actions can be administered, if necessary.
+Therefore, physicians should book a follow-up appointment with their patients about two to three weeks after the initial treatment session so that further corrective actions can be administered if necessary.

 Conclusion

 Hyaluronidase is a valuable medication that works remarkably well in dissolving inaccurately-placed hyaluronic acid-based fillers and managing the resulting complications.
-Aesthetic practitioners who perform cosmetic injections must be trained at preparing and administering hyaluronidase without delay or doubt should an emergency situation arise.
+Aesthetic practitioners who perform cosmetic injections must be trained in preparing and administering hyaluronidase without delay or doubt should an emergency situation arise.
 Aesthetic clinics should prepare and regularly review a policy regarding the correct handling of hyaluronidase.
 Though a patch test is optional, physicians may still perform it, especially in non-urgent cases.

 Please leave your email below and we will notify you when stock for this item has replenished.